gaurav-11018/HardHat-FundMe/README.md

 # Advanced Sample Hardhat Project--FundeMe Using HardHat

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.
+This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem and
 All basic concepts of solidty is used here..

 the front-end part of the project is yet to be done..